mkner/visual-odometry/README.md

 A comparison of the trajectory results using EMD, PnP, and PnP-RANSAC with both distance filtered and unflitered feature matches between images is done with visual plots of the trajectories.

-The Jupyter notebook is structured as follows:
+The Jupyter notebook covers these areas:

 - Explore the image set, depth maps, and intrinsic camera parameters
 - Compare RGB and grayscale images